 Rev. Kathy’s diaconal ordination took place in January of this year.
 The Church then requires a wait of at least six months for ordination to the priesthood.
 During this period she continued to serve at All Saints’, wrote Ember letters to Bishop Brewer to report on her spiritual journey, and waited to hear from the Standing Committee regarding approval or disapproval of her candidacy for the priesthood.
 On July 19, 2018 Rev. Kathy received a letter from Bishop Brewer stating his consent and unanimous approval from the Standing Committee for her ordination to the priesthood.

-Once she is ordained, she will continue to serve All Saints’ as she is currently doing, as well as adding sacramental duties.
+Now ordained, she will continue to serve All Saints’ as she is currently doing, as well as adding sacramental duties.
 With her enhanced role comes a wealth of new opportunities.
-“I feel like a new journey is just beginning, and to take the journey with this parish has been very special,” she says.
+“I feel like a new journey is just beginning, and to take the journey with this parish is very special,” she says.
 “I believe I am right where God wants me to be.”